Economy of Chile: Trade policy

-Foreign trade
+Trade exports and imports

 Chile is the world's fifth largest exporter of wine and the eighth largest producer.

 2006 was a record year for Chilean trade.
 Total trade registered a 31% increase over 2005.
 During 2006, exports of goods and services totaled US$58 billion, an increase of 41%.
 This figure was somewhat distorted by the skyrocketing price of copper.
 In 2006, copper exports reached a historical high of US$33.3 billion.
 Imports totaled US$35 billion, an increase of 17% compared to the previous year.
 Chile thus recorded a positive trade balance of US$2.3 billion in 2006.

 The main destinations for Chilean exports were the Americas (US$39 billion), Asia (US$27.8 billion) and Europe (US$22.2 billion).
 Seen as shares of Chile's export markets, 42% of exports went to the Americas, 30% to Asia and 24% to Europe.
 Within Chile's diversified network of trade relationships, its most important partner remained the United States.
 Total trade with the U.S. was US$14.8 billion in 2006.
 Since the U.S.–Chile Free Trade Agreement went into effect on 1 January 2004, U.S.–Chilean trade has increased by 154%.
 Internal Government of Chile figures show that even when factoring out inflation and the recent high price of copper, bilateral trade between the U.S. and Chile has grown over 60% since then.